Hyundai Ioniq: Ioniq Plug-in

 The plug-in hybrid variant was released in February 2017.

 The Ioniq Plug-in uses a similar hybrid electric drivetrain as the regular Ioniq Hybrid, which combines the same 1.6-L GDI four-cylinder Kappa engine as the Hybrid, rated at 40% thermal efficiency and an output of 78 kW and 150 Nm, with a slightly more powerful electric motor that develops 45 kW and 170 Nm.
 Compared to the regular Hybrid, the Plug-in also has a larger 8.9 kWh lithium-ion polymer traction battery capable of delivering an EPA-rated electric-only range of 29 mi, and an additional 601 mi of range in hybrid mode once the electric range has been depleted.
 The EPA efficiency rating for the Ioniq Plug-in hybrid in electric mode is 119 mpge.

 In ECO mode, the dual clutch transmission optimizes gear selection for efficiency, upshifting earlier to achieve better fuel economy.
 There is a charge-replenishing mode where the gasoline engine is used to recharge the traction battery - for example, when the combustion engine is being used for heating during cold season.

+Safety

 Sales

 By January 2021, from the Ioniq series around 325,500 units were sold worldwide, including 211,755 conventional hybrids and 77,972 purely electric cars, as well as 35,757 plug-in hybrid variants.
 From all units, 118,575 were sold to Europe and 60,354 to the USA.
 From the IONIQ electric model 36,772 units were sold to Europe; these are 47% or almost the half of the worldwide electric production.